awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 ### Replication filtering examples for Aurora MySQL<a name="AuroraMySQL.Replication.Filters.Examples"></a>

-To configure replication filtering for a read replica, modify the replication filtering parameters in the parameter group associated with the read replica\.
+To configure replication filtering for a read replica, modify the replication filtering parameters in the DB cluster parameter group associated with the read replica\.

 **Note**
-You can't modify a default parameter group\.
+You can't modify a default DB cluster parameter group\.
 If the read replica is using a default parameter group, create a new parameter group and associate it with the read replica\.
-For more information on DB parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information on DB cluster parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

-You can set parameters in a parameter group using the AWS Management Console, AWS CLI, or RDS API\.
+You can set parameters in a DB cluster parameter group using the AWS Management Console, AWS CLI, or RDS API\.
 For information about setting parameters, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
-When you set parameters in a parameter group, all of the DB instances associated with the parameter group use the parameter settings\.
-If you set the replication filtering parameters in a parameter group, make sure that the parameter group is associated only with read replicas\.
+When you set parameters in a DB cluster parameter group, all of the DB clusters associated with the parameter group use the parameter settings\.
+If you set the replication filtering parameters in a DB cluster parameter group, make sure that the parameter group is associated only with read replica clusters\.
 Leave the replication filtering parameters empty for source DB instances\.

 The following examples set the parameters using the AWS CLI\.
 These examples set `ApplyMethod` to `immediate` so that the parameter changes occur immediately after the CLI command completes\.
 If you want a pending change to be applied after the read replica is rebooted, set `ApplyMethod` to `pending-reboot`\.